Use network virtual appliances on a virtual network

 $route = new-object Microsoft.Windows.NetworkController.Route $route.ResourceID = "0_0_0_0_0" $route.properties = new-object Microsoft.Windows.NetworkController.RouteProperties $route.properties.AddressPrefix = "0.0.0.0/0" $route.properties.nextHopType = "VirtualAppliance" $route.properties.nextHopIpAddress = "192.168.1.10" $routetableproperties.routes += $route

-Step 3: Add the route table to Network Controller
+Add the routing table to Network Controller.

 $routetable = New-NetworkControllerRouteTable -ConnectionUri $uri -ResourceId "Route1" -Properties $routetableproperties